 2. Incorrectly seated RAM

-Systems can be finicky when it comes to RAM.
-Typically you don’t need to limit yourself to the handful of memory kits that your motherboard maker specifically qualified.
-However, you do need to make sure your choice of RAM is fully seated, as this is one of the common reasons why a PC fails to boot.
+Systems can be finicky when it comes to RAM—memory is probably the number one cause of build problems.
+Typically you don’t need to limit yourself to the handful of memory kits that your motherboard maker has specifically qualified, although that isn't a bad place to start.
+However, you do need to make sure your RAM sticks are properly seated, as this is one of the most common reasons why a PC fails to boot.

 3. Missing power supply cables